thomase1234/fake-xemex-csmb/README.md

 ## fake-xemex-csmb

-Modbus Client that can simulate a Xemex CSMB by simulating a ModBus-RTU Server - based on M5Stack ATOM Lite ESP32
+A Modbus client that emulates a Xemex CSMB by simulating a Modbus-RTU server, designed for the M5Stack ATOM Lite ESP32.

-## Goal
+## Project Purpose

-This project allows you to set the charge speed of a Shell Recharge Advanced 3.0 charging point by emulating a Xemex CSMB.
+This project enables you to control the charging speed of a Shell Recharge Advanced 3.0 charging station by emulating a Xemex CSMB device.

-## How is this working ?
+## How It Works

-ESPhome device acting as a Xemex CSMB by simulating a Modbus RTU Slave/Client/Server that can be polled by a master (e.g. a EV Wallbox like Shell Recharge Advanced 3.0) and delivers IREGs and HREGs which can be controlled arbitrarily.
-I'm doing this using [Home Assistant](https://www.home-assistant.io/) and [EVCC](https://evcc.io/en/).
-[EVCC](https://evcc.io/en/) has been installed as add-on on [Home Assistant](https://www.home-assistant.io/).
+An ESPHome device acts as a Xemex CSMB by simulating a Modbus RTU slave/server.
+It can be polled by a master device (such as a Shell Recharge Advanced 3.0 EV wallbox) and provides IREGs and HREGs that can be set as needed.
+This setup is managed using [Home Assistant](https://www.home-assistant.io/) and [EVCC](https://evcc.io/en/), with EVCC installed as an add-on in Home Assistant.